sigcsets/sigcse2022/pages/attendees_index.md

 -->

-## Roommate Database
-The [SIGCSE TS 2022 Roommate Finder](https://app.miniextensions.com/form/HQQb5whwEXxH4RqmnHcp) database's purpose is to allow SIGCSE attendees to search for other attendees wanting to share rooms.
-The database is an information resources only, the rest is up to you.
-This database stores your information, whether you have a hotel room or not, and then allows you to search for a roommate.
-Once you and a roommate agree to share,  please fill out the form filled to you to be removed from the active list of roommate seekers.

 ## KidsCamp
 Unfortunately, due to the uncertainty of travel and lack of vaccine availability for children under 5, we are unable to offer Kids' Camp this year.